irfanfrafif/Kriptografi-Hash/README.md

 ## Cipher App

-A simple app for encrypting text with feistel-like structure and cbc
+A simple app for encrypting text with feistel-like structure and cbc cipher

 ## How to run

-Run 'Cipher App.jar' file
+Run 'CipherApp.jar' file